SurfaceJS/surface/packages/web-router/readme.md

 ```

 ### Asynchronous

 Also known as lazy loading.
-Component is resolved on demand and can be used for code spliting.
+Component is resolved on demand and can be used for code splitting.

 ```ts
 const routes: RouteConfiguration[] =